Optimal queue-size scaling in switched networks: Main result: A policy and its performance

-{ {\bf Part 3.
-Completing the proof.} The positive recurrence of the Markov chain $\bX(\cdot)$ implies that it possesses a unique stationary distribution.
-Let $\bar{W} = \bbE_{\bpi}\left[\sum_{i=1}^N W_i\right]$, where, similar to Proposition \ref{prop:workload}, $W_i$ is the steady-state workload on queue $i$ in $\bBN$.
-By ergodicity, the time average of the total queue size equals the expected total queue size in steady state, i.e., $\bar{Q}$, and similarly for $\bar{W}$.
-Therefore, by Proposition \ref{prop:dom},
+The positive recurrence of the Markov chain $\bX(\cdot)$ implies that it possesses a unique stationary distribution.
+Let $\widebar{W} = \bbE_{{\bolds{\pi}}} [\sum_{i=1}^N W_i ]$, where, similarly to Proposition~\ref{propworkload}, $W_i$ is the steady-state workload on queue $i$ in $\bBN$.
+By ergodicity, the time average of the total queue size equals the expected total queue size in steady state, that is, $\widebar{Q}$, and similarly for~$\widebar{W}$.
+Therefore, by Proposition~\ref{propdom},

-{By Proposition \ref{prop:workload},
+By Proposition~\ref{propworkload},

-Thus, }
+Thus

-We now establish the tail exponent in \eqref{eq:thm.main.2}. {By Proposition \ref{prop:dom},
+We now establish the tail exponent in \eqref{eqthmmain2}.
+By Proposition~\ref{propdom},

 deterministically and for all times $\tau$.
 Since $K(N+2)$ is a constant, $\sum_{i=1}^N Q_i(\cdot)$ and $\sum_{i=1}^N W_i(\cdot)$ have the same tail exponent in steady state.
-By Proposition \ref{prop:workload}, the tail exponent $\beta(\bW)$ of $\sum_{i=1}^N W_i$ in steady state is given by $-\theta^*$, where $\theta^*$ is the unique positive solution of the equation $\rho(e^{\theta} - 1) = \theta$, so }}
+By Proposition~\ref{propworkload}, the tail exponent $\beta(\bW)$ of $\sum_{i=1}^N W_i$ in steady state is given by $-\theta^*$, where $\theta^*$ is the unique positive solution of the equation $\rho(e^{\theta} - 1) = \theta$, so